vadis2/helper/laravel/deployment/bugs.md

 # Bugs
 ## Vendor
-If there is change in vendor then insert it handle in the server.
+If there is change in vendor then insert it manually in the server.
 Because .gitignore don't pull vendor.